utkarshcmu/grafana.org/content/blog/2018-12-14-timeshift-ep72.md

 cover_blur = "1px"
-description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "Logging is coming to Grafana, Monitoring at Stack Overflow, Announcements from AWS re:Invent 2018 and more!"
+description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "News on Grafana Loki, takeaways from KubeCon + CloudNativeCon NA 2018 and more!"
 +++

 ### Welcome to TimeShift